 Pawsitive Teams Service Dog

-Before completing the pre-application form, make sure all of the questions that are listed below are YES answers in order to qualify for Service Dog placement:
+Before completing the pre-application, make sure you can answer YES to all of the following questions in order to qualify for a Service Dog placement:

 - Do you live in San Diego?

 - Do you plan to remain in San Diego for at least 12 months?

 Before you click on the bone to start the pre-application process, please review all the information on this page to get an understanding about how we team up a handler with a service dog.

 Click to start THE Service Dog

 pre-application process for A NON-VETERAN

 After Pawsitive Teams receives your Pre-Application form, our Applicant Coordinator will contact you within two weeks to confirm receipt of your information.
 If you don’t hear from us within the two-week period, please send an email to [email protected]

 The applicant will be required to pay a $50 non-refundable Application Fee.
 Once a potential match has been identified, the applicant will be expected to contribute towards a portion of the cost of preparing the service dog during the two years it is in the training program.
 The placement fee is $2,000.
 Pawsitive Teams will provide help and guidance if assistance is needed to complete this requirement.
 No person will be denied the opportunity to be considered as an applicant because of limited financial ability.
 Applicants and graduates are not required to participate in fundraising or public relations activities to support Pawsitive Teams.